MaudeTheMawile/AtlyssAP/README.md

 you can edit the game options in "Options Creator" after making the edits to the game options, click export, you can find your yaml in the "Players" Folder

 ### Step 3: Install BepInEx
 Download BepInEx 5.4.23.4 and extract it to your ATLYSS game directory.
 Run the game once to initialize BepInEx.
+(ignore step 3 if you are installing via thunderstore/r2modman as bepinex would be installed anyways)

 ### Step 4: Install the Mod
 Place the DLL files from the `Plugin` folder into `ATLYSS/BepInEx/plugins/`.
 If installing via Thunderstore, the mod will be installed automatically.